jessfraz/blog/content/post/a-tale-of-two-3d-printers.md

 Photopolymerization occurs when a photopolymer resin is exposed to the light of a specific wavelength and undergoes a chemical reaction to become solid.
-Several additive technologies utilize this phenomenon to build up a solid part one layer at a time.
+This is a common approach additive technologies use to build an object one layer at a time.

 Vat polymerization processes are excellent at producing objects with fine details and give a smooth surface finish.
 This makes them ideal for jewelry,